 Please Use the Form Below

-Unless Enclave specifically requests your full manuscript, your first submission to us will be through our acquisitions form below.
-Enclave authors do not have to be represented by a literary agent to be considered for publication.
-We will consider all proposals.
-Please include your name and contact information.
+We prefer that your submission to us be through our acquisitions form below.
+Authors do not have to be represented by a literary agent to be considered for publication.
+We will consider all proposals that fit our guidelines.
+Please include your name and contact information in the documents you upload.

 Filling out our acquisitions form